toltalchaos/shop-os/README.md

 - Bug on product card focus element when in edit mode

 ## TODO:
-- add 404 routing
-- Add background and set colors to other pages
 - add province to checkout + all outgoing emails and data flows
 - site management contactInfo text area.... this could maybe just go away?
 - improve emails to be more descriptive